 - Hot cooked white rice or fufu, to serve (see note)

-Meanwhile, in a blender, purée 2 onion halves, 1 cup chicken stock, 3 cloves garlic, 1/2 ounce ginger, and the tomato paste.
+Meanwhile, in a blender, purée 2 onion halves, 1 cup (240ml) chicken stock, 3 cloves garlic, 1/2 ounce ginger, and tomato paste.
 In a Dutch oven, combine cubed goat and boiled tripe with the purée over medium-low heat.
-When purée begins to simmer, cover the Dutch oven and reduce heat to low.
-Simmer the meat for 30 minutes, stirring occasionally.
-Add additional 1/2 cup chicken stock if mixture begins to stick to the bottom of the pot.
+When purée begins to simmer, cover Dutch oven and reduce heat to low.
+Simmer meat for 30 minutes, stirring occasionally.
+Add another 1/2 cup (120ml) chicken stock if mixture begins to stick to the bottom of the pot.

 Preheat oven to 250°F (120°C).
-Add remaining 2 onion halves to Dutch oven, nestling into the purée.
-Add the remaining 1/2 ounce ginger and 2 cloves garlic along with the hot pepper and bay leaves.
+Add remaining 2 onion halves to Dutch oven, nestling them into the purée.
+Add remaining 1/2 ounce ginger and 2 cloves garlic, along with hot pepper and bay leaves.
 Return cover to Dutch oven, reduce heat to low, and cook until halved onion is soft and translucent, about 20 minutes.

-Transfer the halved onion, ginger, garlic cloves, and pepper to a blender.
-Add peanut butter, canned tomatoes and their juices, and remaining 2 cups chicken stock, and purée until smooth.
-Pass the blended mix through a fine-mesh strainer into the Dutch oven, stirring to incorporate, and bring to a simmer.
-Cover Dutch oven and transfer to the oven.
+Transfer halved onion, ginger, garlic cloves, and pepper to a blender.
+Add peanut butter, canned tomatoes and their juices, and remaining 2 cups (480ml) chicken stock and purée until smooth.
+Pass blended mix through a fine-mesh strainer into Dutch oven, stirring to incorporate, and bring to a simmer.
+Cover Dutch oven and transfer to oven.

-Cook in the oven, stirring occasionally and adding chicken stock if mixture reduces by more than one-third, until goat is tender and oils have surfaced, approximately 4 hours.
+Cook in oven, stirring occasionally and adding chicken stock if mixture reduces by more than one-third, until goat is tender and oils have surfaced, approximately 4 hours.
 Remove from oven and transfer to stovetop.
-Add whole smoked fish, reduce heat to low, and cook an additional 5 minutes (if omitting the fish, you can skip this 5-minute, covered-cooking step).
+Add whole smoked fish, reduce heat to low, and cook an additional 5 minutes.
+(If omitting the fish, you can skip this 5-minute covered-cooking step.)
 Remove and discard smoked fish and bay leaves, season with salt and pepper to taste, and serve hot over white rice or fufu.